Frank-Friemel/rpi-screensaver-backlight/README.md

 Curiously, echo'ing a 1 to bl_power turns the display off.
 Echo'ing a 0 turns it on.

-First we add read/write access to the device-anchor to get rid of the need to use `sudo`
+First we add everybody's read/write access to the device-anchor to get rid of the need to use `sudo`

 `echo 'SUBSYSTEM=="backlight",RUN+="/bin/chmod 666 /sys/class/backlight/%k/brightness /sys/class/backlight/%k/bl_power"' | sudo tee -a /etc/udev/rules.d/backlight-permissions.rules`